What is Gastroesophageal Reflux Disease - Dr Malladi Back to top

 Gastroesophageal Reflux Disease

-Gastroesophageal Reflux Disease (GERD) is a chronic, often progressive disease caused by a weak lower esophageal sphincter (LES) that allows acid and bile to reflux, or flow back, from the stomach into the esophagus.
-The LES is a muscle at the junction of the esophagus and stomach that functions as the body’s natural barrier to reflux.
-The LES acts like a valve, allowing food and liquid to pass through to the stomach.
+GERD is caused by a weak lower esophageal sphincter (LES) that allows acid and bile to reflux, or flow back, from the stomach into the esophagus.
+The (LES) is a muscle around the base of your esophagus that opens to let food through.
+The LES acts like a valve, allowing food and liquid to pass through to the stomach and functions as the body’s natural barrier to reflux.
 Normally, the LES resists opening to gastric pressures to prevent reflux.
+When it fails to close completely, the gastrointestinal condition known as GERD can occur.

 In people with GERD, the LES is weak and allows acid and bile to reflux from the stomach into the esophagus, often causing injury to the lining of the esophagus and symptoms such as heartburn, chest pain, regurgitation, sore throat, and cough.